brpaz/brunopaz.dev/README.md

 pnpm run dev
 ```

-By default, this will start the application at `localhost:3000`.
+By default, this will start the application at `http://localhost:4321`.

+> [!TIP]
+> You can override the default port the server listens to by specifiying `PORT` envrionment variable.

+### Running Tests

+[Playwright](https://playwright.dev) is used for E2E tests.

+You can run the provided test suite using `pnpm run test:e2e` command.

+For performance tests, [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) is used.
+Run `pnpm run test:lh` to execute the tests.

-## Build form production
+## Build for production

-Run:

 ```sh
 pnpm build
 ```

+> [!TIP]
-It will generate a fully static website into `dist` folder, which can then be deployed on any static sites hosting like Netlify or Vercel.
+> This will generate a fully static website into `dist` folder, which can then be deployed on any static sites hosting like Netlify or Vercel.

 ---